SuaferoanTJK/SuaferoanTJK/README.md

 # 👋 Hi, I am Andrés Suárez 👋
-I am a Multimedia Engineering Student doing an internship as my degree option.
+I am a FrontEnd Developer / Multimedia Engineer.
-Since I was little I have liked web development, especially the front end for its ability to turn lines of code into something visible and with which the client / user can interact.
+Since I was little I have liked development, especially the front end for its ability to turn lines of code into something visible and with which the client / user can interact.

 ## 📫  Abilities.
 - HTML
 - CSS / SASS
 - JavaScript
-- React
-- React Native
+- React (CRA, Vite) and React Native
-- Unit testing (Jest)
-- Angular
+- AngularJs and Angular
 - Vue
+- Docker
+- Webpack / ESbuild
+- Unit testing (RTL, Jest, Enzyme, Vitest)

 ## 🔭 I am learning
-- Docker
+- TypeScript
-- Webpack
+- Next (React Framework)